Fordalex/plates-direct/readme.md

 ### Feature left to implement

-- The checkout page places another order when the users refreshes the page...

 - edit buttons on the checkout form.

 - The customers amount isn't adding up correctly!

-- When the user has pressed 'checkout' a promt will appear asking them if they want to add a kitting kit to their basket.

 - Add content for the FAQs page.

-- Add the payment logic and page.

-- Add page for user to add documents on checkout.

 - Need to add the logic for the increment values in the basket.